Robo-X-team/Fire-fighter/docs/documentation.md

 └── stage5.ino

-This makes it possible to see how the robot's software developed over time.
+Each file represents a milestone in the robot's development.

+6. Development Stages
-6. Stage 1 — Basic Movement
+🟢 Stage 1 — Basic Movement

-The first stage focused on controlling the robot's movement.
+Goal

+Create a reliable mobile platform.

 Components
 Arduino Uno